Question

 Frequently asked questions (FAQs)

-What is the magnitude of the unit vector u = ?
+What is the amplitude and period of the function f(x) = sin(x)?

 +